 The reservoir oxygen delivery devices segment is the highest contributor to the market and is expected to grow at a CAGR of 12.3% during the forecast period.
 They go by the name "reservoir cannulas" as well.
 The elements that led to a rapid adoption rate and early introduction.
 These devices increase the effectiveness of O2 delivery and are typically advised for patients who require higher flow rates.
 These products have the benefits of being dependable, simple to use, affordable, and disposable, to name a few.
 The reservoir oxygen delivery devices segment is anticipated to lead market growth among products.
 The demand for these products has increased over the past few years due to their high reliability, disability, affordability, and ease of use.

-Based on end use, the market is segmented into hospitals & clinics, long-term care units, and home care.
+Based on end users, the global oxygen conservation devices market is bifurcated into hospitals & clinics, long-term care units, and home care.

 The hospitals & clinics segment is the highest contributor to the market and is expected to grow at a CAGR of 11.7% during the forecast period due to the expertise, well-established hospital care, and infrastructure, as well as the rising number of admissions of patients with chronic respiratory conditions.
 Due to the effective use of oxygen conservation devices in domestic settings to provide supplemental oxygen to patients, particularly geriatric patients, the homecare segment is forecasted to grow at a significant CAGR.
 Patients with severe disorders prefer to receive treatment in hospitals because they can provide a controlled environment and various facilities, driving market growth in this segment.
 During this forecast period, it is also anticipated that the availability of government institutions, such as the NHS National Patient Safety Agency, will support the market growth of oxygen conservation devices.

 The global oxygen conservation devices market is bifurcated into four regions: North America, Europe, Asia-Pacific, and LAMEA.